 To the extent possible, you should take steps to warn other motorists to avoid the accident scene.
 Setting out roadside flares and hazard warning lights can alert other drivers of the accident and help protect the accident scene.

 While emergency medical situations require professional care, a first aid kit can come in handy for bandaging minor cuts or bruises.
 A first aid kit should also contain instructions for administering first aid, which may prove helpful in an emergency.
 First aid kits also often come with flashlights, tweezers (which can help to remove the glass from a wound following a crash).
 You can get a list of items to put in your first aid kit at RedCross.org.

 Food and Water

-If you are involved in an accident, you may have to stay at the accident scene for a lengthy amount of time as you wait for police to arrive and gather information about the accident.
+If you are involved in an accident, you may have to stay at the accident scene for a lengthy amount of time.
+This is while you wait for the police to arrive and gather information about the accident.
 During this time, you may need some water and a non-perishable snack.